Ranjan-n/Portfolio/README.md

 Hello, This is my Portfolio!!

-This is basically done by :
+This is basically done by:

 - HTML
-- CSS (which is written from Scratch that is no framework has benn used)
+- CSS (which is written from scratch, no framework has been used)
-- A Bit of JavaScript (Uses DOM and a Typed class)
+- A bit of JavaScript (uses DOM and a Typed class)

-This is what I had Built as a beginner.
+This is what I built as a beginner.

-## Looking forward to build my actual Portfolio on top of this
+## Check out my advanced portfolio [here](https://ranjann.netlify.app/).